 Middle Earth is something that every lover of fantasy is familiar with to some degree and it provides a better base on which to build than many other rolegames have.
 MERP can be used to recreate the great adventures of which Tolkien wrote: going with Frodo or Bilbo or Beren into the lair of evil and trying to escape alive; and it can go some way to fulfilling the desires of people who want to know more about Tolkien's world.
-ICE's plans for expansion both within and around Middle Earth mean that for us, the players, the Road truly will Go Ever On. □ the Rings
+ICE's plans for expansion both within and around Middle Earth mean that for us, the players, the Road truly will Go Ever On. □

-Bibliograpy an d Sources of Inspiration
+Bibliograpy and Sources of Inspiration

-JRRTolkien The Hobbit

-The Lord of the Rings

-The Silmarillion

-Unfinished Tales

-Lost Tales I and II

-Paul Kocher Master of Middle Earth,

-The Achievement of

-JRRTolkien

-JAETyler The New Tolkien

-Companion

-Journeys of Frodo,

-An Atlas of The Lord of
+STITTORICIT The Lord of the Rings The Silmarillion Unfinished Tales Lost Tales I and II Paul Kocher Master of Middle Earth, The Achievement of J R R Tolkien JAETyler The New Tolkien Companion Barbara Strachey Journeys of Frodo, An Atlas of The Lord of the Rings by Simon Burley